shwsun/haas/docs/rest_api.md

   format of these is driver specific, see below.
 * "owner", the name of the project which created the network, or "admin", if it was created by an administrator.
-* "access", a list of projects that have access to the network or 'None' if the network is public
+* "access", a list of projects that have access to the network or null if the network is public

 Response body (on success):